As Halloween approaches and the fall decor goes up, we find ourselves surrounded by pumpkins, scary movies and mountains of candy.

-Editor's note: Being a kid who grew up in a mortuary family, I spent many hours inside a funeral home and on the road as my family did a job that most would likely avoid.
-For those of you who haven't set foot in a funeral home or prefer to avoid the building altogether, here are 10 facts you might not know.
+Author’s note: Being a kid who grew up in a mortuary family, I spent many hours inside a funeral home and on the road as my family did a job that most people likely would avoid.
+For those of you who haven’t set foot in a funeral home or prefer to avoid the buildings altogether, here are 10 facts you might not know.

 1. Hair and fingernails do not continue to grow after someone dies.

 2. Dead bodies do NOT sit up.
 We know some of you were wondering.

 3. The term "pallbearer" was originally a ceremonial position.
 In the early days, “pall bearers” carried a tip of the pall (a large white cloth over the casket) or a cord attached to it.
 Currently, a pallbearer is one of several participants who help carry the casket at a funeral.

 4. Embalming, which is the temporary preservation of the body, is only required when there will be a viewing or visitation, so the public is not exposed to disease or any biohazards.
 People who are directly buried or cremated are not embalmed.
 While nothing will prevent the gradual decomposition of a body over time, embalming the body will delay the process.